NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 requests a snapshot be taken of a particular Cinder volume (not the containing FlexVol volume).
-As a Cinder volume is represented as either a file on NFS or as a LUN (in the case of iSCSI or Fibre Channel), the way that Cinder snapshots are created is through use of Data ONTAP's' FlexClone technology.
+As a Cinder volume is represented as either a file on NFS or as a LUN (in the case of iSCSI or Fibre Channel), the way that Cinder snapshots are created is through use of ONTAP's FlexClone technology.
 By leveraging the FlexClone technology to facilitate Cinder snapshots, it is possible to create many thousands of Cinder snapshots for a single Cinder volume.